 Ruby-throated hummingbirds are bright emerald or golden-green on the back and crown, with gray-white underparts.
 Males have a brilliant iridescent red throat that looks dark when it’s not in good light.

 Weighing a mere .1 ‒ .3 ounces, hummingbirds are the smallest of all birds.
-There are 320 species in the Americas, but the ruby-throated hummingbird is the only one typically found in Illinois, according to District naturalist Abby Dean.
+There are 320 species in the Americas, but the ruby-throated hummingbird is the only one typically found in Illinois, according to District environmental interpreter Abby Dean.

 They are master flyers that can fly straight and fast but also stop instantly, hover and adjust their position up, down or backwards with exquisite control.